Brexit and its impact on UK Manguarding

-Of course, it’s impossible to fully gauge the impact of Brexit on the security sector at the moment, with the potential effects being multifaceted and far reaching.
+Of course, it’s impossible to fully gauge the impact of Brexit and its impact on UK Manguarding at the moment, with the potential effects being multifaceted and far reaching.
 Here, Rowan Marchant, Operations Support at Titan Security Europe, sets out his views on some of the possible positive and negative outcomes for a number of the Brexit deals.

 However, this will only be short term.
 In the long term, the initial labour shortage within the security industry will alleviate the stagnation of wages which has been caused by an oversupply of cheap labour within the UK.
 This in turn will improve the problem with the retention of guards that some companies experience, as guards are currently unlikely to want to work a night shift on a cold site, when they can get payed more for stacking shelves in a supermarket.